hargoniX/master/thesis/thesis.typ

 so they need to be removed.
 Second, an inductive type may have term arguments.
 If the inductive type lives in $Prop$, this is not an issue because Nunchaku's inductive predicates allow term arguments.
 On the other hand, if the inductive lives in $Type u$, the term arguments need to be removed as well.

 This distinction between $Type u$ and $Prop$ generalizes to more than just inductive types.
 For example, the proposition $forall (n : "Nat") (p : "Nat" -> Prop). p " " n$ is perfectly understandable to Nunchaku, despite involving dependent types.
 However, the type
 $(n : "Nat") -> "Fin" n$ needs to be changed, because Nunchaku cannot handle the dependency of
 $"Fin"$ on $n$.
-This shows that the reduction must generally handle types living in $Type u$ and types living in $Prop$ differently.
+This shows that the reduction must only remove non-propositional dependent types, dependency in a propositional context is fine for Nunchaku.

-For handling proof terms, we can make use of Lean's proof irrelevance.
+For handling proof terms, I make use of Lean's proof irrelevance.
 Because the concrete value of a proof term cannot change the semantics of a program, they can be erased.
 This technique of _proof erasure_ is a well-established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure.
 The core idea is to introduce a new type, $"Erased"$,